Dollarization of Cuba: Course of reform

-1993-1994
+1993–1994

-In 1993 the Cuban government legalized the possession and circulation of foreign exchange In.
-July 1993, it was announced was now legal to possess American dollars, through Decree Law no 140, which was instated on 13 August 1993.
-The law aimed at stimulating external remittances from Cubans living in the United States transfer dollars during a time when there was a shortage of dollars in Cuba.
+In 1993 the Cuban government legalized the possession and circulation of foreign currency.
+In July 1993, it was announced was now legal to possess American dollars, through Decree Law no. 140, which was instated on August 13, 1993.
+The law aimed at stimulating external remittances from Cubans living in the United States to transfer dollars during a time when there was a shortage of dollars in Cuba.
 This law made it possible for Cubans to sell goods and services to foreigners who were visiting the island and resulted in an increase in capital.

 On October 26, 1994, the government established a new system of sales of artisan and manufactured goods at prices equivalent to prices at the free agricultural markets.
 These allowed individuals and state enterprises to sell goods and services at appointed locations while they were still subjected to transaction tax which was equivalent to sales tax, and they allowed factories to sell surplus from their production.
 The system was aimed at weakening the black market and stimulating production.

-In November 1994, the black market exchange rate fell from CU$120=US$1 to CU$40=US$1.
+In November 1994, the black market exchange rate fell from CU$120 = US$1 to CU$40 = US$1.
 By October 1995, exchange bureaus had been created which allowed civilians to buy and sell currencies at rates which were close to black market rates.

 In 1993, the government also made strides in promoting foreign investment.
-On 8 September 1993, the government enacted Decree Law No. 141 on Independent Labour which re-authorized Own Account Work with the aim of increasing the labour supply.
+On September 8, 1993, the government enacted Decree Law No. 141 on Independent Labour which re-authorized own account work with the aim of increasing the labour supply.

-1994-1996
+1994–1996

 In July 1994, the government introduced bonuses for workers.
 They provided a US$20 monthly pay package some incentives for workers to stimulate productivity in trade activities namely exports and import substitution (i.e. oil production, electrical generation, biotechnology and cement steel).

 On December 20, 1994, the government announced a new free convertible peso, which was on par with the US dollar and could be used in dollar stores, was to exist alongside the old peso, and its ultimate intent was to substitute both the old peso and the dollar.

 To combat the fiscal deficit in the country, the government raised the prices of selected goods such as cigarettes, alcoholic beverages and gasoline in 1995.
 The government also raised the rates for public services such as telephone, transportation and electricity.
 The government also announced the elimination of some government agencies.
 11,600 positions in 32 ministries were eliminated to reduce subsidies.

-In 1995, the Cuban government legalised Self- Employment.
+In 1995, the Cuban government legalised self-employment.
 This resulted in a fall of government payroll and increase in revenues.
 The government also announced that as of 1995, taxes will be imposed on real estate, on services such as advertising, on self-employed workers, and on Cuban's whose source of income stems from foreign businesses.